Nara Prefecture – The Fountain of Japanese Civilisation

 Admittedly, Mount Yoshino appears to be a bit of a wildcard on this list, but it had to be mentioned.

 If your favourite thing about winter is when it finishes, then Yoshinoyama should be on your spring itinerary.
 During sakura season, Mount Yoshino is overrun with 30,000 different cherry blossom trees.
 This in turn creates a captivating sea of pink, making it one of Japan’s best 花見 (Hanami, Cherry Blossom viewing) spots.

 Behind the Name “Nara”

 Considering the significance of Nara during ancient Japan, and that the second oldest book of Japanese classical history (日本書紀) was dedicated to one of the Nara Period’s empresses, what do we know about the origins of the name “Nara”?

-Unfortunately, nothing much can be concluded from the current kanji because the representative kanji for Nara (奈良) has changed over a dozen times already.
-Yet, there are two prevailing ideas, one from日本書紀, and another from author Kunio Yanagita, which are both linked to the verb ならす (to flatten, to level).
+Unfortunately, nothing much can be concluded from the current kanji.
+This was since the representative kanji for Nara (奈良) had been changed for over a dozen times already.
+Yet, there are two prevailing ideas, one from 日本書紀, and another from author Kunio Yanagita.
+Both of which are linked to the verb ならす (to flatten, to level).
 What do you think?

 If you are interested in studying Japanese in Tokyo, find out more about our school by filling out the form below.